 The Recovery Stack for Serious Athletes: 72-Hour Window

 TL;DR: The first 72 hours after intense training determines whether your body builds muscle, restores energy, or spirals into overtraining.
-A physician-supervised recovery stack—combining hyperbaric oxygen therapy, cryotherapy, compression, float therapy, and targeted IV support—activates parasympathetic recovery and accelerates adaptation.
-Dr. Swet Chaudhari, MD, Chief Medical Officer at Wellness Elite Fitness in Friendswood, TX, breaks down the protocol.
+An evidence-based recovery stack—combining cryotherapy, compression, and float therapy at WEF with physician-supervised clinical services such as hyperbaric oxygen therapy for anti-aging and targeted IV support available on-site through Elite Aesthetic MD—supports parasympathetic recovery and adaptation.
+Dr. Swet Chaudhari, MD, Medical Director of Elite Aesthetic MD in Friendswood, TX, breaks down the protocol.

 Why 72 Hours Matters for Athletic Adaptation